LIA: Privacy-Preserving Data Quality Evaluation in Federated Learning Using a Lazy Influence Approximation: Related Work and Discussion

 \paragraph{Influence functions}

-Influence functions are a standard method from robust statistics~\cite{cook1980characterizations} (see also Section \ref{sec: Methodology}), which were recently used as a method of explaining the predictions of black-box models \cite{pmlr-v70-koh17a}.
+Influence functions are a standard method from robust statistics~\cite{cook1980characterizations} (see also Section \ref{sec: Methodology}), which were recently used as a method of explaining the predictions of black-box models \cite{pmlrv70koh17a}.
 They have also been used in the context of fast cross-validation in kernel methods and model robustness \cite{liu2014efficient,christmann2004robustness}.
-While a powerful tool, computing the influence involves too much computation and communication, and it requires access to the training and testing data (see~\cite{pmlr-v70-koh17a} and Section \ref{sec: Methodology}).
+While a powerful tool, computing the influence involves too much computation and communication, and it requires access to the training and validation data (see~\cite{pmlrv70koh17a} and Section \ref{sec: Methodology}).
+There has also been recent work trying to combine Federated Learning with influence functions~\cite{xue2021toward}, though to the best of our knowledge, we are the first to provide a privacy-preserving alternative.

 \paragraph{Data Filtering}